mcruzdev/blog/docs/posts/creating-quarkus-extension.md

     [Refer to the official documentation for installation instructions](https://quarkus.io/guides/cli-tooling#installing-the-cli).

-With Quarkus CLI, we can `create`, `build`, `deploy`, and perform essential tasks in a developer's day-to-day workflow.
+With Quarkus CLI, we can `create`, `build`, `deploy` applications and perform essential tasks in a developer's day-to-day workflow.
+Be sure that you have it installed.

-## What Will Our Extension Do?
+## What will our extension do?

 - Notify an API regarding the application's `starting` status;
 - Offer a simple implementation class with [Gizmo](https://github.com/quarkusio/gizmo);